lucymei/STAT545-hw-Mei-Lucy/hw03/STAT545_hw03.md

 | 1997 |     66.77     | 68.02 |
 | 2002 |     68.14     | 69.23 |
 | 2007 |     69.44     | 70.73 |
-This is a table with the mean of life expectancy weighted by population and the non-weighted mean is there as a comparison.

 ```r